AdRoll/baker/content/en/docs/How Tos/pipeline_configuration.md

 #### Metrics configuration

-The `[metrics]` section allows to configure the metrics backend to use.
+The `[metrics]` section allows to configure the monitoring solution to use.
 Currently, only `datadog` is supported.

-See the dedicated page to learn how to configure DataDog metrics with Baker.
-(TODO: add link)
+See the [dedicated page](/docs/how-tos/metrics/) to learn how to configure DataDog metrics with Baker.

 #### User defined configurations